 Here are some practical tips for common dental emergencies:

-SAVE THE TOOTH!
-Speed matters!
-If a whole tooth has been knocked out –and is reasonably clean– quickly and gently reinsert the tooth into its socket.
-If you can’t because you’re unsure, it hurts, or you’re just plain squeamish then save the tooth in a cup of milk.
-Make sure to call us IMMEDIATELY.
-Time is of the essence, we may be able to restore your natural tooth!
+Time is of the essence; we may be able to restore your natural tooth!
+If a whole tooth has been knocked out –and is reasonably clean– quickly and gently reinsert the tooth into its socket, without touching the root.
+If you can’t because you’re unsure or it hurts, save the tooth in a cup of milk or on the inside of your cheek next to your molars.
+Make sure to call us immediately.
+A knocked-out tooth is more likely to be saved if treated within the hour.

 Frequently Asked Questions

 There are dental first aid tips found above however, the best first step is always to give us a call!
 We will give you guidance over the phone to help alleviate your pain, save your tooth and get you here as quickly as possible.

 Always follow your doctors’ advice and read the directions on the bottle before taking any pain medication.
 If it is safe for you, you may take a pain reliever like Tylenol or Advil